 In this series of step-by-step tutorials, we show you how to troubleshoot and fix common WordPress errors.

-If you don’t want to do site backups, then get professional support, or use a WordPress backup plugin.
+If you don’t want to back up your site manually, then get support services from a WordPress professional, or use a backup plugin.

-- You can read about a great WordPress backup plugin that we recommend using to completely automate your WordPress site backups here: Back Up, Clone & Keep Your WordPress Website Protected With Backup Creator WordPress Plugin
+- Learn about a great WordPress backup plugin that can automate your backup process here: Backup, Copy And Keep Your WordPress Website Protected With Backup Creator Plugin For WordPress

 - For professional WordPress help and technical support, see our WordPress Services Directory